Worried about someone's mental health?

-The changes in your relative’s behavior may be easier to spot if your relative develops psychosis.
+The changes in your relative’s behaviour may be easier to spot if your relative develops psychosis.
 Psychosis is a medical term.
 It means that your relative may hear or see things that aren’t there.
-It can also include unusual beliefs that you and other people don’t share.1 If your relative has psychosis they might:
+It can also include unusual beliefs that you and other people don’t share.
+If your relative has psychosis they might:

 - focus on odd ideas or beliefs,

 - be suspicious and paranoid.
 Such as thinking people are talking about them,